matthieu637/ddrl/README.md

 sudo make install
 cd ../..

-# ode compilation needed if official packages is under 0.14
+# ode compilation is needed if official packages are under 0.14 (only required if fullbuild is called with --with-cpp)
 mkdir ode
 cd ode
 wget https://bitbucket.org/odedevs/ode/downloads/ode-0.14.tar.gz